 CDs can be opened for a trust, but a certificated copy of the entire trust document is required.
 Government-issued IDs (valid driver’s license or passport) are required for all trustees.
 Funding a CD for a trust can only be done by check or wire transfer.

-Headquartered in Astoria (Queens), New York, Quontic Bank offers its product line online to all U.S. citizens, 18 years or older, with a valid Social Security number.
+Headquartered in New York City, Quontic Bank offers its product line online to all U.S. citizens/residents aliens, 18 years or older, who have a valid Social Security number.

-Quontic Bank has an overall health grade of "A" at DepositAccounts.com, with a Texas Ratio of 2.81% (excellent), based on March 31, 2019 data.
-In the past year, the Bank has increased its total non-brokered deposits by $1.12 million, an above average annual growth rate of 0.51%.
+Quontic Bank has an overall health grade of "B+" at DepositAccounts.com, with a Texas Ratio of 13.20% (above average), based on December 31, 2019 data.
+In the past year, the Bank has increased its total non-brokered deposits by $103.92 million, an excellent annual growth rate of 50.01%.
 Please refer to our financial overview of Quontic Bank (FDIC Certificate # 57807) for more details.

-Quontic Bank is a young bank, with its tenth anniversary fast approaching.
+Quontic Bank is a young bank, having celebrated its tenth anniversary a few months ago.
 In late 2009, Steven Schnall, a New York real estate developer, bought the Long Island-based Golden First Bank, which was in financial trouble after only four years of being established.
 Schnall recapitalized the bank, brought in a new management team, and rebranded the institution as Quontic Bank.
 Currently the 87th largest bank headquartered in New York state, Quontic Bank has assets in excess of $394 million.